 Elizabeth Collardey, Ph.D., LMSW

 Professor Hackett has been a part of the Social Work Dept. since 2009, first as the Field Liaison and Academic Advisor and more recently as the Community and Field Liaison.
 He retired from Genesee County Community Mental Health Services (now GHS) having worked in the Emergency Services and in the Child and Adolescent Services as a Therapist and Hospital Liaison.
 He continued his focus with families through subsequent work with the Genesee Intermediate School District and Flint Community Schools before coming to UofM-Flint.
+He earned his B.S. in Psychology, as well as his M.S.W. from Michigan State University and is fully licensed (Clinical and Macro LMSW) with the State of Michigan.
 His outside interests are quite varied, from all things mechanical, to gardening, snowboarding, genealogy, and beyond.

 Kathleen P. Levinstein, Ph.D.